usc-isi-i2/Web-Karma/README.md

 ## Installation and Setup ##

 Look in the Wiki [Installation](https://github.com/InformationIntegrationGroup/Web-Karma/wiki/Installation)

-- Karma now stores all user settings in {user.home}/karma folder.
-You can change this default location by setting the KARMA_USER_HOME environment variable
-- The preloaded-ontologies and UserPrefs user settings are all under the {user.home}/karma folder
-- All published data (models, rdf) is under karma-web/src/main/webapp/publish folder

 ## Frequently Asked Questions ##
 ### How to perform offline RDF generation for a data source using a published model? ###